The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 A few scenarios to consider regarding when to clip your horse.

 - When winter is coming, clip when your horse first starts to grow hair.
-This probably means that you will do a second clip a month or so later if you need to.
+This probably means you will do a second clip a month or so later if you need to.

 - Or, clip when your horse has finished growing in most of his winter coat.
 This means you are clipping a thick coat, and you’ll need to find a way to bathe or meticulously groom your horse beforehand.
 This can be challenging due to colder weather conditions.